TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - All requests must include `X-API-Token`.
 - Optional HMAC protection via `X-Ts`, `X-Nonce` and `X-Sig` headers.
 - Mutating endpoints should provide `X-Idempotency-Key` for safe retries.
-- Diamond blackjack routes inherit the same authentication and idempotency requirements.
+- Diamond casino routes inherit the same authentication and idempotency requirements.
 - Interact sound routes inherit the same authentication and idempotency requirements.
 - Doors routes inherit the same authentication and idempotency requirements.
 - PolicePack routes (evidence custody and account characters) inherit the same authentication and idempotency requirements.